A differential topological study of compact manifolds having simple structures: On Main Theorem.

 We prove (\ref{m:2}).
-By virtue of the first assumption of the two assumptions, the fact that polyhedra we need to construct $K$ via the presented procedures are ($k-1$)-connected is shown in a similar way to the proof of the fact that $Y$ in (\ref{m:1}) is ($k-1$)-connected. $K$ is, by the definition, represented as a bouquet of polyhedra obtained via the presented procedures: for a polyhedron here, assume that this does not satisfy the latter property.
-By virtue of the rule for the construction, it is represented as a product of a closed and {\rm (}$k-1${\rm )}-connected manifold $F$ we can smoothly immerse into ${\mathbb{R}}^{\dim F+a}$ and another polyhedron.
-We can take $F$ so that the former property holds by virtue of the rule.
-Last, the second assumption on a root poses restrictions that $F$ and $F_0$ can be smoothly immersed or embedded into the one-dimensional higher Euclidean space and ${\mathbb{R}}^n$, respectively.
+By virtue of the first assumption of the two assumptions, the fact that polyhedra we need to construct $K$ via the presented procedures are ($k-1$)-connected is shown in a similar way to the proof of the fact that $Y$ in (\ref{m:1}) is ($k-1$)-connected. $K$ is, by the definition, represented as a bouquet of polyhedra obtained via the presented procedures.
+For each polyhedron to obtain a desired polyhedron here, assume that this does not satisfy the latter property here.
+By virtue of the rule for the construction with the second assumption on a root, it is represented as a product of a closed and {\rm (}$k-1${\rm )}-connected manifold $F$ we can smoothly immerse into ${\mathbb{R}}^{\dim F+a}$ with a normal trivial bundle and another polyhedron.
+Last, the second assumption on a root also poses the restriction that $F_0$ can be smoothly immersed or embedded into ${\mathbb{R}}^n$ for the second property here.